Apply to BSP

 Minimum BSP Member Requirements:

-- Attend the New Student Orientation (1.5 hours on a Saturday) upon admission to the program.
+- Attend the New Student Orientation (1.5 hours) upon admission to the program.

-- Attend an introductory Advisory Meeting with the Peer Advisors once accepted into the program.
+- Attend an introductory Advisory Meeting with a BSP Advisor once accepted into the program.

 - Complete John Matsui’s Fall 1-unit course, IB C96, and Spring 2-unit course, MCB 15, within their first two years of BSP membership.